Kenya Standard Gauge Railway

-The Kenya Standard Gauge Railway is a railway system that will connect Kenyan cities, and link the country to the neighboring country of Uganda, and through Uganda, to South Sudan, the Democratic Republic of the Congo, Rwanda, and Burundi.
+The Kenya Standard Gauge Railway (SGR) is a partially finished railway system connecting Kenya's cities.
+Once completed, it will link the country to the neighboring country of Uganda, and through Uganda, to South Sudan, the Democratic Republic of the Congo, Rwanda, and Burundi.
 There are also plans to link to Addis Ababa, in neighboring Ethiopia to the north.
 The first segment, between Mombasa and Nairobi, opened passenger rail service in June 2017, and freight rail service in January 2018.
 Other segments are under construction or planned.
-The new Standard Gauge Railway (SGR), is intended to replace the old, inefficient metre-gauge railway system.
+The new standard gauge railway is intended to replace the old, inefficient metre-gauge railway system.

 Location

 The railway system consists of several major sections: